simonerigoni/disaster_response_pipeline_project/README.md

 Finally I have developed `disaster_response_pipeline.py` to put everything toghether.

-To make the project a bit more intresting I developed also the  dash application `dash_app.py`.
+To make the project a bit more interactive I developed also the  dash application `dash_app.py`.

 ## Testing